alphagov/govuk-prototype-kit/README.md

 * for Node, try `node --version`
 * for NPM, try `npm --version`
-* for Grunt & Grunt-CLI, try `grunt --version` which should tell you the versions of bot
+* for Grunt & Grunt-CLI, try `grunt --version` which should tell you the versions of both

-This also assumes you have a version of Ruby on your machine (If it's a Mac, you will).

 ## Getting started